erikayi/Prework_EY/README.md

 # Data Analytics Reflect Activity

-- My Goals
+* My Goals

-- Summary Of How do I tackle my career in the future.
+* Summary Of How Do I Tackle My Career In The Future.